Test and Evaluation Glossary

 Trail Making Test: This test is a neuropsychological test of visual attention and task switching designed for all ages.
 It requires the client to ‘connect-the-dots’ of consecutive targets, either numbers or numbers and letters, on a sheet of paper, as quickly as possible.
 The strategy and time of the client can help to inform the clinician about the client’s attentional and task switching skills.

-Wechsler Adult Intelligence Scale (WAIS-IV): This test is designed to measure the cognitive abilities of adults, ages 16 to 89 years.
+Wechsler Adult Intelligence Scale (WAIS-5): This test is designed to measure the cognitive abilities of adults, ages 16 to 89 years.
 The test takes approximately 60-90 minutes to administer, and assesses visual comprehension, perceptual organization, working memory, and processing speed.
 The client is asked to respond to various stimuli presented by the examiner, which may include creating prompted designs with blocks, recalling letter and number combinations, and comprehending and expressing vocabulary words.

-Wechsler Individual Achievement Test-II (WIAT-III): This is a test used to assess an individual’s achievement skills and problem solving ability, and can be administered to clients ages 4 to 85.
+Wechsler Individual Achievement Test-II (WIAT-4): This is a test used to assess an individual’s achievement skills and problem solving ability, and can be administered to clients ages 4 to 85.
 This test has sections assessing oral expression, listening comprehension, written expression, spelling, word reading, pseudoword decoding, reading comprehension, numerical operations, and math reasoning.
 This test is useful in planning a child’s individual education plan, in recognizing at-risk students in order to develop on-target interventions, and in identifying individual strengths and weaknesses.

-Wechsler Preschool and Primary Scale of Intelligence-III (WPPSI-III): This is an assessment of early childhood cognitive abilities.
+Wechsler Preschool and Primary Scale of Intelligence-III (WPPSI-IV): This is an assessment of early childhood cognitive abilities.
 It takes approximately 30-60 minutes to administer, and involves the children responding to stimuli given by the examiner.
 This test is useful in identifying intellectual giftedness, mild and moderate mental retardation, developmental delays, developmental risk factors, autism, and attention deficit hyperactivity disorder.
 The client is asked to respond to various stimuli presented by the examiner, which may include creating prompted designs with blocks or answering general knowledge questions.

-Wide Range Assessment of Memory and Learning-II (WRAML-II): The WRAML-II is a standardized test that measures an individual’s memory functioning by evaluating both immediate and delayed memory ability.
+Wide Range Assessment of Memory and Learning-II (WRAML-3): The WRAML-3 is a standardized test that measures an individual’s memory functioning by evaluating both immediate and delayed memory ability.
 It is appropriate for use with individuals ages 5 to 90 years of age.
 It is composed of two verbal, two visual, and two attention-concentration subtests, which allow the clinician to grasp a better understanding of a client’s verbal, visual, and working memory skills, as well as their attention and concentration capabilities.

-Wechsler Intelligence Scale For Children (WISC – 5): The WISC- V is a test that measures a child’s general intellectual ability or Full Scale IQ. lr also provides five primary index scores that represent a child’s abilities in cognitive domains.
+Wechsler Intelligence Scale For Children (WISC – V): The WISC- V is a test that measures a child’s general intellectual ability or Full Scale IQ. lr also provides five primary index scores that represent a child’s abilities in cognitive domains.
 These five primary index scores include: Verbal Comprehension Index, Visual Spatial Index, Fluid Reasoning Index, Working Memory Index, and Processing Speed Index.
 This test is appropriate for children in between the ages of 6 and 18.

 Woodcock Johnson III Tests of Achievement (WJ III ACH): The WJ III ACH is a set of academic achievement tests appropriate for administration with children ages 2 and up, all the way through adults (90+).
 It can be used to determine and describe the present status of an individual’s strengths and weaknesses.
 It consist of 22 tests, of which the clinician can choose to use all or some of them.
 The tests tap into areas such as reading, oral language, mathematics, written language, and academic knowledge.